 If you don’t want to get in the car after a day or evening spent prowling the district’s treasures, Residence Inn/Courtyard by Marriott Phoenix Downtown is a welcome respite from urban exploring.
 It’s the first hotel built in the district in decades (if not 100 years) and, with a 2017 opening, one of the newest in downtown.

 The 320-room and suite hotel combines two Marriott concepts in one sleek, stylish and modern 19-story tower.
-Many rooms have primo views of the warehouses, as well as Chase Field and Talking Stick Arena, which makes it a great place to spend the night if you’re seeing a concert or cheering on the Arizona Diamondbacks or Phoenix Suns.
+Many rooms have primo views of the warehouses, as well as Chase Field and PHX Arena (formerly Talking Stick Resort Arena), which makes it a great place to spend the night if you’re seeing a concert or cheering on the Arizona Diamondbacks or Phoenix Suns.
 The hotel has a spacious lobby, a small ground-level cafe and a sunny breakfast room.
 Best news?
 Ross Simon and fellow cocktail-ologist Aaron DeFeo will be opening Little Rituals, the hotel’s bar, in mid-2018.
 I’ll be back for their seasonal cocktails and gourmet bar bites.

 At the end of a long day or night exploring the Warehouse District my once-skeptical friends are always hooked and can’t wait to come back for some more urban adventures.
 The district, it seems, will be delivering.